yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/subscription-for-the-consumer.md

 1. An administrator creates an application on Axway API Manager that provides the necessary security feature (API key / OAuth...) and quota, if needed:

     * Add a custom field to the application to track the AMPLIFY Central subscription.
 Refer to `<API_Gateway_install_dir>/apigateway/webapps//apiportal/vordel/apiportal/app/app.config file` in the **customPropertiesConfig** section.
-For more details, see [Customize API Manager] (https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html).
+For more details, see [Customize API Manager](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apimgr_admin/api_mgmt_custom/index.html).

         Sample application: